-- (1) If an application for membership is approved by the Committee- - (a) the resolution to accept the membership must be recorded in the minutes of the committee meeting; and - (b) the Secretary must, as soon as practicable, enter the name and address of the new member, and the date of becoming a member, in the register of members.

-- (2) A person becomes a member of the Association and, subject to rule 13(2), is entitled to exercise his or her rights of membership from the date, whichever is the later, on which- - (a) the Committee approves the person's membership; or - (b) the person pays the joining fee.
+- (1) If an application for membership is approved by the Committee- - (a) the resolution to accept the membership must be recorded in the minutes of the committee meeting; & - (b) the Membership Officer and Treasurer must, as soon as practicable, enter the required information of the new member, and the date of becoming a member, in the register of members. - (2) A person becomes a member of the Association and, subject to rule 13(2), is entitled to exercise his or her rights of membership from the date, whichever is the later, on which- - (a) the Committee approves the person's membership; - (b) the person pays the joining fee.